Raid of the 95th Brigade: Battle for Lysychansk

 The first battles in the raid began for the recapture of Lysychansk, located in the northwest of Luhansk Oblast.
 According to the operation's plan, the 95th Airmobile Brigade units were to conduct raids and go to the southern outskirts of the city and from there start eliminating enemy units while the 24th Brigade advanced from the north.
 In tandem with 95th brigade's northward push, forces from the Donbas Battalion of the National Guard of Ukraine assisted in removing Russian units on the way to the city center.

 Two days before the assault of Lysychansk, scouts were sent to identify the reference points of militants.
 On the reconnaissance mission, the scouts discovered a block post, which wasn't previously known.

 On July 19, units of the 95th brigade went on the offensive, destroying the block post and advancing on a strategically important height.
 The initial attempt to seize the height was unsuccessful; however, during a new battle which lasted a few hours, the height was abandoned by pro-Russian forces.

 Following the strategic height's capture by the 95th brigade, paratroopers took control of a nearby oil refinery that risked destruction from pro-Russian forces.
 The full battle lasted from midday until the evening on July 19.
 Amongst Ukrainian forces, five paratroopers were reported killed while an additional 40 were injured.
 The advance of Ukrainian forces resulted in celebrations amongst locals, with one soldier who fought with the 95th brigade later relating:That was the greatest joy for all the time of my service.
 When local saw that armoured personnel carriers with Ukrainian symbols, they ran to salute us.
 On the way the local people unfolded blue-yellow flags and dressed up vyshyvankas.
 They were standing along the road clapping, singing the Ukrainian hymn and shouting "Glory to Ukraine!", "Thank you for coming!". — Vasyl Bodnar, soldier of the 95th brigade.

+Shakhtarsk, Torez and Snizhne

+On 30 July 2014 forces of the 95th Brigade followed the 1st Battallion of the 25th Airborne Brigade, which entered Shakhtarsk and opened the way for the unit's advance towards Torez and Snizhne.

+Breakout from Izvaryne

+Thanks to the actions of the 95th Brigade, on 8 August forces of the 79th Air Assault Brigade were able to escape encirclement in the area of Izvaryne and return into Ukrainian-controlled territory.